BrendanCook44/Altium-Designer-Advanced-Certification/README.md

 # Altium Designer Advanced with Altium 365 Certification

-This repository contains all projects & assignments associated with the completion of the Altium Designer Advanced Certification.
-The certification covers advanced PCB design workflows, constraint management, high-speed routing, and multiboard systems using Altium Designer.
+This repository contains all projects & assignments associated with the completion of the Altium Designer Advanced with Altium 365 Certification.
+The certification covers topics such as advanced PCB design workflows, constraint management, high-speed routing, multiboard systems and more.

 For more information about the certification, visit the [Altium Designer Advanced with Altium 365 Certification Page](https://www.altium.com/training/altium-designer-with-altium-365-private-instruction).